kartikcoder18/django-ci-cd/README.md

 ### Step 4: Dockerize the Django Application
 To containerize the Django application, we will use Docker.
 Follow these steps to create the necessary configuration files and test the container locally.

-1**Create a Dockerfile**: In your repository's root folder, create a file named Dockerfile with the following content:
+1. Create a Dockerfile : In your repository's root folder, create a file named Dockerfile with the following content:

 ```groovy
 # Use an official Python runtime as a parent image